ethan-letrno/cop5725-implementation-project/README.md

 Worked on by Ethan Letourneau and Daniel Kane.

-"Installing" the programs is a matter of just downloading the repository and extracting the files to a common folder.
+"Installing" the programs is a matter of just downloading the repository and extracting the files to a common folder, along with the file "2000000.table" given to the instructor via email or USB.

 To compile the naive solution, run this command: "g++ -std=c++11 naive.cpp" To run the naive solution, edit first the files "elements" 2D string vector to include the groupings you desire to be computed - the groupings used in our experiments are detailed in groups.txt.
 They are in order 1-28 in the 2D vector in the main function.
 Then recompile and run "a.out" or "a.exe" depending on your machine.